 Why Contribute to CACHE?

 Reach a wide audience.
 CACHE materials are indexed by Google, so anyone searching the Web could find your work if you desire.
+However, SIPs require author permission to be distributed to anyone without a Kalamazoo College network account.

 Assessment.
 CACHE can show how many SIPs were done in a given department in a given year, who advised them, what grants the author may have received, and what other organizations may have sponsored the author’s research.

 Ease of use.
 The PDFs in CACHE are keyword searchable throughout the database, and each file is searchable as well.
-CACHE is available through the web around the world 24/7/365.

 Preservation of varying formats.
 CACHE can store and preserve a variety of digital formats including text, audio, video, and images.